 The European Central Bank (ECB) is one of the seven institutions of the EU and the central bank for the entire Eurozone.
-It is one of the most critical central banks in the world, and it supervises over 120 central banks and commercial banks in the member states.
-The bank works with the central banks in each EU state to formulate a monetary policy that helps maintain stable prices and strengthen the Euro.
+It is one of the most critically important central banks in the world, supervising over 120 central and commercial banks in the member states.
+The ECB works with the central banks in each EU state to formulate monetary policy to help maintain stable prices and strengthen the Euro.

 Here is a link to the European Central Bank’s website -> https://www.ecb.europa.eu

-The ECB started in 1998 following the Treaty of Amsterdam that amended the Treaty on the European Union.
-The bank succeeded the European Monetary Institute (EMI) which had been formed at the second stage of the Economic and Monetary Union (EMU) to handle transitional issues of adopting Euro as a currency.
-It also prepared for the creation of ECB and European System of Central Banks (ESCB).
-The ESCB includes the ECB and the national central banks of all the EU member states, including those that have not adopted Euro.
+The ECB was created in June 1998, following the Treaty of Amsterdam that amended the Treaty on the European Union.
+The bank succeeded the European Monetary Institute (EMI) which had been formed at the second stage of the Economic and Monetary Union (EMU) to handle transitional issues of adopting the Euro as the common currency of the European Union.
+It also prepared for the creation of the European System of Central Banks (ESCB).
+The ESCB includes the ECB and the national central banks of all the EU member states, including those that have not adopted the Euro.

 There are four decision-making bodies of the ECB that are mandated to undertake the objectives of the institution.
-These bodies include the Governing Council, Executive Board, General Council and the Supervisory Board.
+These bodies include the Governing Council, Executive Board, the General Council, and the Supervisory Board.

 One of the primary functions of this body is the formulation of monetary policy for the Euro area.
-In this regards, they make decisions on monetary objectives, interest rates and the supply of reserves in the Eurosystem.
+In this regard, they make decisions on monetary objectives, interest rates, and the supply of reserves in the Eurosystem.
 Every six weeks, the President and Vice-President of the ECB must chair a press conference to explain in detail their monetary policy decisions.
-The Governing Council also takes necessary decisions that ensure the performance of the functions of ECB and the Eurosystem.
+The Governing Council also makes necessary decisions that ensure the performance of the functions of ECB and the Eurosystem.

 The General Council is a transitional body that carries out responsibilities taken over from the European Monetary Institute (EMI).
-It comprises the President, Vice-President, and Governors of the national central banks of the 28 EU member states.
+It comprises the President, Vice-President, and Governors of the national central banks of the EU member states.
 The body will continue to exist until all EU member states have adopted the Euro.
-Currently, only 19 out of the 28 EU member states have taken up the Euro as their single currency.
+As of 2017, only 19 out of the 28 EU member states have taken up the Euro as their single currency.

 As a transitional body, the General Council is tasked with fixing the exchange rates of currencies for countries taking up the Euro.
-The council also contributes to the preparation of ECB annual report, setting conditions of employment of the European Central Bank members of staff and collection of data.
+The council also contributes to the preparation of the ECB annual report, setting conditions of employment for the European Central Bank members of staff, and collecting data.

-The Supervisory Board comprises the chair, vice-chair, four ECB representatives and representatives of national supervisors.
+The Supervisory Board comprises the chair, vice-chair, four ECB representatives, and representatives of national supervisors.
 The board plans and executes the supervisory function of the ECB.
-It also proposes draft decisions to the Governing Council through the non-objection procedure.
+It also proposes draft decisions for the Governing Council through the non-objection procedure.

 The primary function of the European Central Bank is to maintain price stability and safeguard the value of the Euro.
 The Governing Council defined price stability as inflation of under but close to 2%.
 Price stability is essential for spurring economic growth and job creation, which are core objectives of the EU.

-The ECB has the monopoly on the issue of bank notes in the Euro area.
+The ECB has a monopoly on the issuing of banknotes in the Euro area.
 It influences the amount of money in the market by controlling money available to eligible central and commercial banks in EU member states.
 Also, the ECB makes weekly announcements on the amount of money it wishes to supply and the minimum acceptable interest rate.
-Eligible banks that have given collateral then place their bids for the ECB funds through an auction mechanism.
-Once the banks have got the funds, they use them to advance loans to individuals and businesses.
+Eligible banks that have provided collateral then place their bids for the ECB funds through an auction mechanism.
+Once the banks have obtained funds, they use them to advance loans to individuals and businesses.

-Other responsibilities of the European Central Bank include conducting foreign exchange operations, promoting the proper functioning and safety of payment systems and also managing the Eurozone’s foreign currency reserves.
+Other responsibilities of the European Central Bank include conducting foreign exchange operations, promoting the proper functioning and safety of payment systems, and managing the Eurozone’s foreign currency reserves.